[A posthumous tribute I wrote on Dad’s 90th birthday]

 Unfortunately, he couldn’t open the lock either at first, but, when I quieted down from crying, I could hear him saying some reassuring words.
-Then, unexpectedly, he pushed a shiny penny under the door, an awkward sort of attempt to comfort me.
+Then, in an awkward sort of attempt to comfort me, he pushed a shiny penny under the door.
 To me, the coin was more than a penny; it was a connection to my father who wanted to rescue me from my fears and somehow express his love.

 Most fathers I know seem to have a powerful need to protect their daughters, to keep them from the meanness and dangers in the world.
 To shelter them, they often think and act irrationally.
 This protectiveness is not reserved for little girls either.
 Think of Steve Martin in Father of the Bride.
 With his now-grown daughter’s wedding fast approaching, he acts more and more absurdly, to the point of hilarity.
 One of the funniest scenes is when Martin’s fierce sense of protection for his daughter drives him to extremes.
 He snoops around the future in-laws’ house, examining prescriptions and bankbooks, and ends up in the swimming pool.

-Although I was the last of his six daughters, he hadn’t run out of fatherly love and protection when I came along, and he made a conscious effort to pass on that protective concern to my brothers.
-He even had them role-play what to do when a woman was in danger.
-Dad made me feel safe as a child and continued to make me feel safe as an adult through his love, laughter, and convictions.
+Although I was the last of his six daughters, Dad hadn’t run out of fatherly love and protection when I came along, and he made a conscious effort to pass on that protective concern to my brothers.
+He even had them role play what to do when a woman was in danger.
+Through his love, laughter, and convictions, Dad made me feel safe as a child and continued to make me feel safe as an adult.

-My mom tells me that as a very young child I was showered with physical affection from Dad.
+My mom tells me that dad showered me with physical affection from the time I was a very young child.
 As a teenager, I also was often smothered by Dad’s whisker kisses and frequently treated to his famous “airplane rides.”
 Standing at all of 5’4,” he would swing me up on to his shoulders and twirl me around and around.
 He teased and tickled; he bragged and built me up.
 In short, he made me believe I could do or be anything I wanted to.
 If that’s not love, what is?

 On September 11, 2001, the world changed forever.
-Terrorists blew up the Twin Towers in New York City, and Americans began to know fear like never before.
+Terrorists blew up the Twin Towers in New York City, and Americans began to know fear on their own soil.
 Almost instantly, people everywhere sought the shelter of precious family relationships, many of which had been ignored or neglected.
-Since that horrific day, we’ve been reminded that the world is no longer a safe place.
-Every time we board an airplane, our possessions and persons are scanned and radio broadcasts periodically report on unexplained “orange” and “red” alerts.
+Since that horrific day, we’re reminded by annoying new protocols the world is no longer a safe place.
+For example, every time we board an airplane, our possessions and persons are scanned and radio broadcasts periodically report on unexplained “orange” and “red” alerts.

 Almost one year later, on September 1, 2002, my father passed away.
 That was the day my world changed forever.
 Although I didn’t feel fear, I lost some of the security of my childhood and the safety of my father’s love.